adityavarshney/CODEversity-Dark-Mode-Project/README.md

   print("YOUR CODE HERE")
 ```

 #### QUESTION: How do we pass our light/dark mode decision to our front-end?

 Pass the result of `use_light_mode` into `render_template` with a placeholder (maybe call it `_use_light_mode`).

-#### QUESTION: How do we update our web theme to be dark mode?

-Two options:
-1. Add an if-statement template around the `<link>` tag that connects the webpage with another style-sheet.
-This approach is best for intricate modes.
-2. Add an if-statement template around a `<style>` tag that contains custom CSS to handle one of the modes.
-This approach is good if your light mode only involves a few changes.

 #### QUESTION: How do we update our styles based on the time?